 Ann Nelson had been my skating coach for a few years on and off, and more recently had become my coach for private lessons.
 She was compassionate

 After my head reattached to my body when my grandmother asked me if the kids who were murdered were my coach’s kids, I went into my bedroom and turned on the local radio station.
 That’s all that was on.
 It was true.
-Ann’s kids were all dead, and her husband, Simon Peter Nelson, had bludgeoned them with a rubber mallet and hunting knife.
+Ann’s kids were all dead, and her husband, Simon Peter Nelson, had bludgeoned them with a rubber mallet and hunting knife likely the night before- or that’s when he started.
 Over and over, I heard about Jennifer-13, Simon-11, Andrew-8, Matthew-7, Rosie-5, and David-3 being dead.
 At first nobody knew anything about Ann, or they weren’t talking about it, so I had no idea what had happened to her.
 I was terrified she was also dead.
-Being only 14, I hadn’t had a lot of experience with losing anybody I cared about, and really didn’t know how to handle it all.
+Being only 14, I hadn’t had a lot of experience with losing anybody I knew enough to really care about, and really didn’t know how to handle it all.
 But I couldn’t stop crying.

 The next morning was a Sunday, so the newspaper would be a bigger edition, and my best chance of finding out what information was available.
 I found out that Ann had been in Milwaukee, WI after telling Simon Peter Nelson that she wanted a divorce.
 Evidently, he snapped and killed all of the children, and the family dog- a dachshund named Pretzel.
 He then drove to the hotel where Ann was staying, and threatened to kill her, but told her about the kids.
-At some point, Ann called the police and told them that her husband had told her he’d killed all six of their kids, and they needed to get over to their home.
-Reports that were going around said that in order to identify some of the boys, they needed the footprints taken at their births to confirm who was who, they were so mangled from what their father had done…. what their f a t h e r had done.
+At some point, Ann called the police and told them that her husband had told her he’d killed all six of their kids, and they needed to get over to their home; they were Catholic and also requested a priest go as well.
+Reports that were going around said that in order to identify some of the boys, they needed the footprints taken at their births to confirm who was who, they were all in one room, and so mangled from what their father had done… what their f a t h e r had done.
 The idea that a parent could do such a thing was unthinkable.
 This was the late 70s.
 There was no 24/7 news coverage of family atrocities.
 These things just weren’t heard of unless they made national news- and those situations were rare, and not in MY city.
 To people I knew.

 I’ve thought about Ann so many times over the years.
 I’ve wondered if she’s ever had some sort of peace to continue any quality of life.
 I’ve wondered if she did end up getting married, as it had been said months after the murders, around the rink.
 I had taken lessons from her throughout the time up to and somewhat beyond the trial and conviction.
 She had seemed like herself, but I can’t imagine the agony and heartache she must have felt.
 The rink had to be sort of a bittersweet place; she was in a familiar place with people who cared about her, but her daughter- a promising ice dance skater- wasn’t there.
 Jennifer’s ice dance partner was there, and seeing him had to be hard.
 Yet, maybe the familiarity and kids who didn’t ask questions (or some of the younger ones didn’t really understand what had happened) were of some comfort.

 My folks didn’t really seem to understand why I was so upset- but I think it was more that nobody knew how to deal with that sort of thing.
 It’s just not in the Parenting 101 Manual- ‘How to Help Your Kid Deal With Parental Murders’ isn’t in the index.
 I’d heard of murders among adults- but never anything where a parent wiped out the whole family of kids.
 It was scary, as well as incredibly confusing.
+I was told to get over it- it had nothing to do with me.
+(No, the most important activity I was involved with outside of church had been decimated by incomprehensible and deliberate brutality of those deaths).
 Add to that the loss of my coach, when she eventually moved away after the trial (understandably), and I was upset for several years, though I learned to shut up about it.
 But it never went away.
 I still remember it every year, 34 years later.
 Since moving back here, and having access to online petitions, I sign all protest petitions that I know about when Simon Peter Nelson comes up for parole.
 The city still reports those parole dates on the evening news.

 I don’t know if Ann Nelson